Ecuador's Government Departs Capital Amid Deepening Violence And Unrest

 "They say I am so powerful that with an iPhone from Brussels I could lead the protests," he told the wire service.
 "People couldn't take it anymore, that's the reality."

 Juan Guaidó, the Venezuelan opposition leader who declared himself the country's interim president earlier this year with U.S. backing — but without success at ousting Maduro — voiced his support for Moreno's allegations Monday.
-He asserted, without providing evidence, that a group financed by the Venezuelan president is taking advantage of the "most vulnerable" and trying to "end the country's stability."
+He asserted, without providing evidence, that a group financed by the Venezuelan president is taking advantage of the "most vulnerable" and trying to "end [Eduador's] stability."

 The Organization of American States also came out Tuesday in support of Moreno.
 The regional diplomatic organization said in a statement that it supports peaceful protests, but that "it is indefensible that some actors use them as a right to violence, looting and vandalism."